apache/flink/docs/dev/table/functions/udfs.md

 </div>

 <div data-lang="python" markdown="1">
+<span class="label label-info">Note</span> Python 3.5+ and apache-beam==2.15.0 are required to run the Python scalar function.

+<span class="label label-info">Note</span> By default PyFlink uses the command “python” to run the python udf workers.
+Before starting cluster, run following command to confirm that it meets the requirements:

+{% highlight bash %}
+$ python --version
+# the version printed here must be 3.5+
+$ python -m pip install apache-beam==2.15.0
+{% endhighlight %}

 It supports to use both Java/Scala scalar functions and Python scalar functions in Python Table API and SQL.
 In order to define a Python scalar function, one can extend the base class `ScalarFunction` in `pyflink.table.udf` and implement an evaluation method.
 The behavior of a Python scalar function is determined by the evaluation method.
 An evaluation method must be named `eval`.
 Evaluation method can also support variable arguments, such as `eval(*args)`.

 The following example shows how to define your own Java and Python hash code functions, register them in the TableEnvironment, and call them in a query.
 Note that you can configure your scalar function via a constructor before it is registered: